KoljaWindeler/ytube_music_player/README.md

 ## Multiple accounts
 Not yet tested, but should work in general.
-Please have a look at https://github.com/KoljaWindeler/ytube_music_player/blob/main/Multiple_accounts.md
+Please create two entities via the Config_flow and use **different** paths for the header file

 ## Credits

-This is based on the gmusic mediaplayer of tprelog (https://github.com/tprelog/HomeAssistant-gmusic_player), ytmusicapi (https://github.com/sigma67/ytmusicapi) and pytube (https://github.com/nficano/pytube)
+This is based on the gmusic mediaplayer of tprelog (https://github.com/tprelog/HomeAssistant-gmusic_player), ytmusicapi (https://github.com/sigma67/ytmusicapi) and pytube (https://github.com/nficano/pytube).
+This project is not supported nor endorsed by Google.
+Its aim is not the abuse of the service but the one to improve the access to it.
+The maintainers are not responsible for misuse.